 Get a Typecast 9″ Alphabet Paper Piece pack.
 You can reuse them over and over again until the paper becomes weak.

-OPTION A: Purchase a Complete Paper Pack + Pattern Guide here available through my shop—everything you need to make all 26 letters.
+Purchase a Complete Paper Pack + Pattern Guide here available through my shop—everything you need to make all 26 letters.

 Gather up your tools and supplies.
 Here is a list of my favorite EPP tools and supplies.